 Map of Central Rattanakosin (Link to PDF)

 Bang Lamphu has been the location of many of the major events in Thailand’s history.
 The Democracy Monument on Ratchadamnoen Klang Road has been the rallying point for many political movements.
 There is an interesting walking audio tour of this area, created by the sadly now-defunct Siam Soundtrek.
 A link to their map is above, which provides a detailed route to follow.
-I happen to have their MP3 files and can share them with you if interested.
+I happen to have their MP3 files – you can download them from this Dropbox folder.

 Below are two of the key stops on the tour, which you can see with or without the map!